 Like he’s doing a cinematic version of collage director Lance Mungia decorates his movie with elements of nearly every famous Spaghetti Western, post-apocalypse movie and, of course, virtually every samurai film ever made.
 The Lone Wolf and Cub flicks, Yojimbo, Zatoichi, Miyamoto Musashi and even the obscure Son of the Black Mass series all come to mind as the movie plays on.

 It’s not just smirking homage like Quentin Tarantino sometimes succumbs to.
 Instead it all feeds into the sustained metaphor until very late in the movie when the main villain – a top-hatted samurai calling himself Death – blurts out a sudden revelation that puts all the madness into context.
+(And no, we’re not in some kind of Afterlife for Rock Stars.)

 If I have to pick out a weak spot in the movie it would be the scene with the cannibalistic family in the desert.
 There’s a humorous premise lurking in there which wryly combines the traditional 1950s nuclear family with the redefined “nuclear family” of cannibalistic mutants in The Hills Have Eyes but it just doesn’t come across gracefully enough and borders on silly slapstick.